jkirkwin/CSC360/file system/README.md

 ## My "Journey"

+### The disk
-I ran into an issue part way through creating my disk controller: my machine decided to stop recognizing includes to libraries like stdio, stdlib, and stdbool
+I ran into an issue part way through creating my disk controller: my machine decided to stop recognizing includes to libraries like unistd, stdio, stdlib, and stdbool.

 I decided to just power through and do all the compilation and testing on the ssh server, pulling from my github repo for this class to get the source files